mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Join Twilio’s Jeff Lawson for a live Q&A today at 2:30 pm EDT/11:30 am PDT
+  - Turing raises $14M to help source, vet, place and manage remote developers in tech jobs
      <hr/>

-      - *Later today, Twilio CEO Jeff Lawson is joining the TechCrunch crew for a live Q&A. The discussion is part of our Extra Crunch Live series that has been live for the last several months.
-It’s been a good run, with guests like Charles Hudson, Sydney Sykes and M…*
+      - *The emergence, and now seemingly extended presence, of the novel coronavirus health pandemic has made remote working into a pretty standard part of office life for so-called knowledge workers.
+Today, a startup that has built a labor marketplace to help compan…*

-  - New Zendesk dashboard delivers customer service data in real time
+  - Decrypted: Uber's former security chief charged, FBI's 'vishing' warning
       <hr/>

-      - *Zendesk has been offering customers the ability to track customer service statistics for some time, but it has always been a look back.
-Today, the company announced a new product called Explorer Enterprise that lets customers capture that valuable info in rea…*
+      - *Decrypted, this week, looks at the week in security news.*

-  - Austin’s Fox Robotics raises a $9M Series A for its robotic forklifts
+  - Facebook changes name of its annual VR event and its overall AR/VR organization
       <hr/>

-      - *The COVID-19 pandemic is, understandably, proving to be a major driver for robotics and automation adoption.
-The already hot categories are proving to be even more appealing as companies look to technology amid the spread of a deadly and highly contagious vir…*
+      - *Facebook is moving further away from the Oculus brand.
+The company says it is changing the name of their augmented reality and virtual reality division to “Facebook Reality Labs,” a division which will encompass the company’s AR/VR products under the Oculus, …*

-  - Grab your student discount pass for TC Sessions: Mobility 2020
+  - 72-hour roll back to early bird pricing on Disrupt 2020 passes
       <hr/>

-      - *This ain’t your average back-to-school sale but then again, there’s nothing average about TC Sessions: Mobility 2020.
-This two-day event — October 6-7 — draws the world’s top technologists, investors and researchers determined to invent the future with mobile…*
+      - *In a nod to the show Parks and Recreation, it’s time to “treat yo self” — with an additional $100 discount on Disrupt 2020 passes.
+For the next 72-hours only, you can save an extra $100 and get your Disrupt Digital Pro passes for $245 each.
+Simply head to our…*

-  - Eden intros SaaS tools in a bid to become a more comprehensive office management platform
+  - Join Twilio’s Jeff Lawson for a live Q&A today at 2:30 pm EDT/11:30 am PDT
       <hr/>

-       - *Eden, the office management platform founded by Joe du Bey, is today announcing the launch of several new enterprise software features.
-The company, which offers a marketplace for office managers to procure services like office cleaning, repairs, etc., is loo…*
+       - *Later today, Twilio CEO Jeff Lawson is joining the TechCrunch crew for a live Q&A. The discussion is part of our Extra Crunch Live series that has been live for the last several months.
+It’s been a good run, with guests like Charles Hudson, Sydney Sykes and M…*